Shawn Chin: Personal

-Chin is of Jamaican and Chinese descent.
+Shawn Chin is of Jamaican and Chinese descent.
 He was born and raised in Miami, Florida, and attended Felix Varela High School, where he was named Miami Player of the Year in 2007 as his school's leading scorer (58 goals), before going on to play two years of college soccer at Boston College.
 While at Boston College, he was named to the ACC All-Rookie team as a freshman in 2007, before transferring to the University of South Florida prior to his junior year.

 Professional career

 FC Edmonton

-Chin turned professional in 2011 when he signed with North American Soccer League side FC Edmonton.
+Chin turned professional in 2010 when he signed with North American Soccer League side FC Edmonton.
 He made his professional debut on May 4, 2011, in a 2011 Canadian Championship game against Toronto FC, and scored his first professional goal on May 31 in a 4–0 win over FC Tampa Bay.

 Minnesota Stars FC

-After FC Edmonton, Chin signed with Minnesota Stars FC of the North American Soccer League.
-They went on to become the runners-up of the NASL.
+After FC Edmonton, Chin signed with Minnesota Stars FC of the North American Soccer League, who went on to become the runners-up of the NASL.

 VSI Tampa Bay

 Chin joined VSI Tampa Bay FC of the United Soccer League shortly after leaving Minnesota Stars FC.
 He went on to score eight goals in 24 appearances as a right midfielder.
-Shortly after the 2013 season VSI Tampa Bay FC was shut down.

 Fort Lauderdale Strikers

-Chin was signed by Fort Lauderdale Strikers of the North American Soccer League as soon as VSI Tampa Bay was shut down.
-He made over 50 appearances in 2 seasons becoming a top 10 modern era appearance holder for the club.
+Chin was signed by Fort Lauderdale Strikers of the North American Soccer League immediately after VSI.
+He made over 50 appearances in 2 seasons becoming a top 5 modern era appearance holder for the club.
 Chin was an integral part of the club that finished runners-up in 2014 and 3rd place in 2015.
-In 2014, Chin lead in the assists category for the club and became the first signing for the 2015 season.
-He also finished 2nd in assist in the North American Soccer League.
+In 2014, Chin tied for league lead in the assists category for the North American Soccer League and became the first signing for the 2015 season.

 San Antonio FC

 After Fort Lauderdale Strikers Chin signed with San Antonio FC of the United Soccer League in January 2016 as a forward.
-During the 2016 season, Chin scored 3 goals and notched 1 assist in 17 games while logging 821 minutes.
+Chin played a key role in the clubs first 2 seasons in the league, as they are now regarded as a marquee organization.